USAJOBS/ATP-Support/campaigns/save-job-seekers.md

 title: How to add a job seeker to a campaign
 ---

-You can always find job seekers by conducting a search and then clicking on the job seeker’s name to go to their user detail page.
-This page will show you more information about the job seeker you are interested in, including their resume.
-You’ll see an “Add to Campaign” button that will allow you to save the job seeker to any campaign you’d like, or create a new campaign to add them to.
+1. Click **Search Resumes** to start your search.
+2. Use keywords, filters, and location to find job seekers you’re interested in.
+3. Review your search results to see if any match what you’re looking for.
+4. Click a job seeker’s name to see their details and resume.
+5. Click **Add to Campaign** if you like the job seeker and want to save them to a campaign.
+You can add to an existing campaign or create a new campaign.
+6. Repeat these steps for each job seeker you want to add.

+## How to save all job seekers in search results to a campaign
+Click **Save all search results to a campaign**, if you want to save all of the job seekers in your search results.
+You can save up to 100 job seekers.